Refinitiv/Real-Time-SDK/Cpp-C/Ema/TestTools/QATools/qa_readme.txt

 ---------------------------

 Series400Consumer421-PConfig-001
-	Alters consumer such that programmatic config adds Enum ( "DictionaryType", 2 ) instead of ( "DictionaryType", 1 ).
+	Alters consumer such that Channel_1 added configuration for CompressionThreshold and alter value for InterfaceName to consumerInterface,
+	Also additional changes are
+	- replace .addEnum( "DictionaryType", 1 ) to .addEnum( "DictionaryType", 0 )
+	- replace .addEnum( "LoggerType", 0 ) to .addEnum( "LoggerType", logger1Type )
+	- replace .addEnum( "LoggerSeverity", 1 ) to .addEnum( "LoggerSeverity", logger1Severity  )

 Series400Consumer421-PConfig-002
-    Alters consumer such that programmatic config to specify ChannelSet with Two Channels.
+    Alters consumer to specify Channelset parameters using programmatic config for two channels

+Series400Consumer421-PConfig-003
+	Alters consumer so it is doing a combination of programmatic and function calls In programmatic Channel_1 added configuration for CompressionThreshold and alter value for InterfaceName to consumerInterface, also replace Enum ( "DictionaryType", 0 ) instead of ( "DictionaryType", 1 ).
+	In functional configuration for consumerName as Consumer_3 and  host("localhost:14002")

 Module:  Series400Consumer430